Stradioto/BankIDAttempt/README.md

 # BankID and Nexi Payments Integration API
 BankID API and Nexi Payments in Java

+(Some advices:
-(Some advices: Not optimized for Production environment
+1) Not optimized for Production environment

-Test were made thought Springboot OpenAPI and Postman.
+2) Test were made thought Springboot OpenAPI and Postman.
+In the files you can find the postman set-up for tests (.json)

-Java truststore in use was downloaded from Bank Demo git page https://github.com/BankID/SampleCode/tree/main/server/certificates/test
+3) Java truststore in use was downloaded from Bank Demo git page https://github.com/BankID/SampleCode/tree/main/server/certificates/test

-The Nexi certificates were downloaded direct from the test website https://test.api.dibspayment.eu/ )
+4) The Nexi certificates were downloaded direct from the test website https://test.api.dibspayment.eu/

+)

 This project integrates BankID for user authentication and Nexi Payments for payment processing in a Java Spring Boot API.
 The API enables secure identity verification through BankID and facilitates transactions using Nexi's payment gateway.